Quantum Energy Inequality for the Massive Ising Model: The Ising model

+In this paper, we understand the Ising model of mass $\mu>0$ as a quantum field theory on 1+1 dimensional Minkowski space.
+This is usually derived as the continuum limit of a two-dimensional Ising lattice spin system above the critical temperature, which yields a (not conformally invariant) statistical theory on two-dimensional Euclidean space, from which a quantum field theory on 1+1 dimensional Minkowski space can be defined by analytic continuation of the $n$-point functions \cite{McCoyTracyWu:1977}.
+We will not follow this route explicitly here, but define the model directly on Minkowski space in terms of wedge-local interacting fields, in the spirit of \cite{Lechner:2008}.

-To start, we fix our conventions for the quantum Ising model of mass $\mu>0$, in a notation that makes parallels to the two-dimensional scalar free field clear.
+Let us recall the mathematical setting of the Ising model, in a way that makes parallels to the 1+1 dimensional massive scalar free field clear.
 We work on the single particle space $\kcal=L^2(\rbb,d\theta)$, where the rapidity $\theta$ is related to two-momentum $\pp$ by $\pp(\theta)=\mu(\cosh \theta,\sinh\theta)$.
 The two models (with ($+$) for the free field and ($-$) for the Ising model) are defined on the symmetric, respectively antisymmetric, Fock space $\Hil_\pm$ over $\kcal$, with vacuum vector denoted as $\Omega$.
 On $\Hil_\pm$, we have the usual action of creators and annihilators $\ad_\pm(\theta)$, $a_\pm(\eta)$, which fulfill canonical (anti-)commutation relations,

 Spacetime symmetries, i.e., translations $\xx=(t,x)$, boosts $\lambda$, and the space-time reflection $j$, act on $\Hil_\pm$ by

 with $U_\pm(j)$, the PCT operator, extended antilinearly.

 We now describe the basic observables of the model.
 Following Lechner \cite{Lechner:2008} (though with slightly different conventions), we define quantum fields $\phi_\pm$, $\phi_\pm'$ as